Verizon/funnel/docs/src/jekyll/modules/index.md

 ## Elastic Search (Exploded)

-**This sink is only to be used for light traffic, and at high-load it will cause yuor elastic search cluster to bloat its field space beyond the recomended safe limit.
+**This sink is only to be used for light traffic, and at high-load it will cause yuor elastic search cluster to bloat its field space beyond the recommended safe limit.
 For high-volume workloads use the Flattened ES sink.**

 Primarily for visualisation, this consumer takes the stream and aggregates into one document *per-funnel-host* per time window, and then sends those documents to Elastic Search in a bulk `PUT` operation.
 The format of the message looks like this: